-Field Description Use Early Media If this option is enabled, the IVR will announce the account's balance without establishing a call so the end user is not charged by their telco.
+Field Description Use Early Media If this option is enabled, the IVR will announce the - account's balance without establishing a call so the end user is not charged by their telco.
 ANI Translation Caller identification (ANI or CLI number) is Rule usually delivered in the "local" format, without the country code, etc., e.g. "021234567."
 In this case, you need to translate the number into a unified format so it will match the ID of the billing account.
-The recommended format is a non- numeric prefix followed by an E164 number.
+The recommended format is a non-numeric prefix followed by an E164 number.

 For example, assuming that the country code is 44, we can apply ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.

-This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers Use Account provisioned for on IP phones.
-If this option is enabled, an IVR application Information securely identifies a user if his account was Provided by originally authenticated by the PortaSIP® server PortaSIP instead of attempting to authenticate the customer's phone number (ANI).
+This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers provisioned for on IP phones.

+Use Account Information Provided by PortaSIP

+If this option is enabled, an IVR application securely identifies a user if his account was originally authenticated by the PortaSIP® server instead of attempting to authenticate the customer's phone number (ANI).

 Only enable this for access numbers dialed from SIP phones connected to PortaSwitch® (calls within your VoIP network).

-This option is useful in cases when normal ANI authentication by the IVR application can either be very difficult or unsafe (as the calling account may be mismatched): • The end user makes a call from his / her IP • The end user makes a can from his / her fr phone with a CLI that is either hidden or different from the authenticated account ID. • The account ID is an internal ANI number (e.g. 000999123) or even a non-E164 identifier like an email address that can't be used as a normal CLI for outgoing calls.
-Brand Prompts IVR prompts can be customized per access number.
+This option is useful in cases when normal ANI authentication by the IVR application can either be very difficult or unsafe (as the calling account may be mismatched):

+- The end user makes a call from his / her IP phone with a CLI that is either hidden or different from the authenticated account ID. - The account ID is an internal ANI number (e.g. 000999123) or even a non-E164 identifier like an email address that can't be used as a normal CLI for outgoing calls.

+Brand Prompts

+IVR prompts can be customized per access number.
 Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.

-For example, put customized English prompts under the directory
+For example, put customized English prompts under the directory /porta\var/psmsc/custom-files/prompts/brands/my\company/en and specify

-/porta_var/psmsc/customfiles/prompts/brands/my_company/en and specify "my_company" in this field.